novekm/workshop-terraform-cicd-and-testing-on-aws/workshop-solution/README.md

 This directory contains the configuration that should be present at the end of the workshop.
 This should only be used as a last resort if you get stuck when working through the workshop.

-**TODO - once completed, add all files to workshop solution directory**